 Around FCS Nation

 It didn’t count toward the SWAC standings, but Grambling State surely wishes its 41-20 win over Jackson State did.
-A banner crowd of 19,085 watched as the G-Men (3-1) never trailed in the rousing win, scoring two defensive touchdowns. … Ja’Quan Snipes entered with one career touchdown, but scored twice as Hampton beat Howard 27-20 to make it eight straight wins in the “Battle of the Real HU.” … North Carolina Central demolished North Carolina A&T 66-24 in the Aggie/Eagle Classic.
+A banner crowd of 19,085 watched as the G-Men (3-1) never trailed in the rousing win, scoring two defensive touchdowns. … Ja’Quan Snipes entered with one career touchdown, but scored twice as Hampton beat Howard 27-20 in their 100th meeting.
+The Pirates have won eight straight times in the “Battle of the Real HU.” … North Carolina Central demolished North Carolina A&T 66-24 in the Aggie/Eagle Classic.
 J’Mari Taylor had 177 yards from scrimmage and rushed for two TDs.

 Duquesne coach Jerry Schmitt earned his 150th career win, 35-0 over West Virginia Wesleyan.
 As the Dukes (2-2) posted a shutout in a fifth straight season, Jermaine Johnson caught two touchdowns from quarterback Jordan Heisey, who started in place of Darius Perrantes. … Malik Grant, the active rushing yardage leader on the FCS level, had 20 carries for 141 yards and three touchdowns in Rhode Island’s 28-21 win at LIU.
 Up to 3,551 career yards, Grant had two previous 100-yard games against LIU when he played at Sacred Heart. … In a matchup of programs going through the Division I reclassification process, Lindenwood hammered St. Thomas 64-0 for the largest shutout in program history.
 Nate Glanz passed for two touchdowns and rushed for two more. … Nicholls posted an even bigger shutout, 66-0 over Mississippi Valley State.
 Miequle Brock (eight carries, 132 yards, two TDs) and Correy Warren Jr. (12-124-2) led a 455-yard ground assault.